Cosmin-Croitoriu/takeaway-challenge/README.md

 2.5.0 :008 >
 -->

-- Implemented the class TextMessage using the Twilio API and ENV variables(lots of fun) I have not delegated it in any way yet to the TakeAway class.
+- Implemented the class TextMessage using the Twilio API and ENV variables I have not delegated it in any way yet to the TakeAway class.
 That would be my next step.